Pillar guide · Updated 2026

 - Free placement agents are paid by the communities they place residents with, so the incentive is to fill rooms.
 They help with fast initial narrowing in unfamiliar metros, but the final choice should rest on family visits, not the agent's recommendation.
 Fee-based geriatric care managers are independent and usually a better source for harder decisions.

-- Is the executive director's tenure that important?
+- Is the executive director's tenure worth asking about?

 - What if a parent refuses to move?